quantifiedcode/python-anti-patterns/docs/correctness/unused_argument.rst

         arg_1 = arg_1 / 5
         return arg_1

-Even though arg_2 is defined as argument, it is not used in this function.
-This is problematic because ...
+Even though :code:`arg_2` is defined as argument, it is not used in this function.

 Solution(s)
 -----------